christine-deng/3dgs-vr-unity-plants/docs/segmentation.md

 pip install -e .
 ```

 ## Data Preparation
-The images need to be setup in a specific way so that the segmentation script can recognize it.
-This setup follows the same format required for COLMAP, as seen in later sections.
-The structure is seen below:
+The images are setup in the same format format as COLMAP.
+This is because the segmentation step must be ran AFTER creating a point cloud from COLMAP.
+Please refer to the "Data Preparation" section under [Setting up 3DGS](https://christine-deng.github.io/3dgs-vr-unity-plants/install.html#data-preparation) for more details on COLMAP.

+The structure after running COLMAP is seen below:

 ```
 📂.../